learn-co-curriculum/swift-intro-from-objc/README.md

 ##### Statically Typed

 And indeed, many aspects of developing with Swift are cleaner and quicker.
-It is a strongly-typed (or "statically-typed") language that attempts to move errors out of the run-time phase and into the compile-time phase; a move with the intent of making deployed code "safer", but with the effect of handling null reference pointers in a different way.
+It is a strongly-typed (or "statically-typed") language that attempts to move errors out of the run-time phase and into the compile-time phase; a move with the intent of making deployed code "safer", but with the effect of requiring developers to think more defensively before even compiling the code.

 ##### Syntax & Foundation